Reader Vishal asked the following question on the “Ask Lucky” page of the blog:

 But the greatest benefit of this card which must be factored in is that the second night of every award redemption is free, basically meaning you get “buy one get one free” award redemptions, assuming you stay in two night increments.
 If you don’t mind staying in hotels in two night increments you’re basically getting a return of 4%, which is tough to beat.

-Meanwhile if they do accept American Express, here are two more cards I would be considering:
+Meanwhile if they do accept American Express, here is a card I would be considering:

 Welcome bonus: 15,000 Membership Rewards points after spending $1,000 within three months